CDS-AU-DK/cds-language/assignments/assignment2.md

 - You are welcome to work on this and submit as a group, even though it says Individual Assignment.
 - For the sentiment analysis, you are welcome to use either the spaCyTextBlob approach *or* the VADER approach.
 - Try to provide a detailed README file which outlines the contents of the repository.
+- Save results in a clearly-named folder like *output* or *results*
 - For your dataset, you should use either the novels in the shared data folder, under *100 English Novels* **or** the *Fake/Real News* dataset. **You should not include the data in your Github repo - an empty folder called data is fine**

 ## Bonus tasks